Toma-Shops-2025/MyPartsRunner247/LEGAL_DOCUMENTS_FULL_TEXT.md

 Customers agree to pay all fees associated with their delivery requests.
 Drivers will receive payment according to our driver payment terms.

 ### **6. Liability and Insurance**
-MyPartsRunner maintains appropriate insurance coverage.
+MY-RUNNER.COM maintains appropriate insurance coverage.
 Users acknowledge that they use the service at their own risk.

 ### **7. Prohibited Uses**
 Users may not use our service for illegal activities, harassment, or any purpose that violates these terms.